FSCharter/demand-engine-plugins/README.md

 ### Detailed Example ###

-Here is an example of a larger, more complete exaqmple taken from the Island Hopper plugin:
+Here is an example of a larger, more complete example taken from the Island Hopper plugin:

 ```
 // Id: island_hopper